b9AobJ/b9Aobj.github.io/content/post/zh-cn/2021/我想在gitlabe用CICD部署.md

 ---
-title: "我想在gitlab用CICD部署" # Title of the blog post.
+title: "我想在gitlab用CI/CD部署" # Title of the blog post.
 date: 2021-05-13T17:23:19+08:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making it appear on the sidebar.
 A featured post won't be listed on the sidebar if it's the current page